top of page

 Circa 1785

-Life in Pendleton was hard for a single mother in the late 1700s.
-With no support from Reuben, she did what she could to provide for her children.
+Life in Pendleton was difficult for a single mother in the late eighteenth century.
+With no support from Reuben, she labored to keep her household intact and her children fed, clothed, and sheltered.

 September 1843